lcpilling/gwasRtools/README.md

 ## get_loci()
-Determine loci from a GWAS summary statistics file.
-Use distance from lead significant SNP to estimate independent loci in GWAS summary stats [default distance = 500kb].
+Determine loci from GWAS summary statistics.
+Use distance from lead significant SNP to estimate independent loci [default distance = 500kb].
 The HLA region can be treated as one continuous locus by setting `exclude_hla` to TRUE.
 Uses -log10(p) derived from BETA/SE so does not need P as input.
 Example below with default input:

 ```r